xregistry/spec/core/spec.md

 - Description: The date/time of when the entity was last updated
 - Constraints:
   - MUST be a [RFC3339](https://tools.ietf.org/html/rfc3339) timestamp
-  - MUST be a read-only attribute in API view
   - Upon creation of a new entity, this attribute MUST match the `createdat` attribute's value
-  - Setting an entity's `modifiedat` value MUST NOT implicitly update any parent entity's `modifiedat` value
+  - Setting an entity's `modifiedat` value MUST NOT update any parent entity's `modifiedat` value
-  - If this feature is enabled after an entity has already been created, that entity's `modifiedat` value MUST remain empty until a subsequent update is performed on that entity
+  - When present in a write operation request, the following applies:
+    - If the request value is the same as the existing value, then the current date/time MUST be used as its new value
+    - If the request value is different than the existing value, then the request value MUST be used as its new value
+    - If the request value is `null` then the current date/time MUST be used as the new value
+  - When absent in a write operation request, it MUST be set to the current date/time
+  - In cases where the `modifiedat` attribute is set to the current date/time on multiple entities within the same operation, the same value MUST be applied to all of the entities
 - Examples:
   - `2030-12-19T06:00:00Z`